ClarityNLP/ClarityNLP/docs/setup/local-no-docker.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ClarityNLP uses Luigi to schedule and manage the data processing tasks.
-Luigi must be manually started in a bare bones setup.
+Luigi must be started manually in a native setup.

 We will run Luigi from a dedicated directory, ``~/tmp/luigi``.
 Open another terminal window and create ``~/tmp/luigi`` with these commands (this only